-MUMBAI: Jammu & Kashmir-based Sarveshwar Foods on Thursday became the first small and medium enterprise (SME) from the state to make its debut on the capital market by getting listed on the National Stock Exchange.
+Mumbai: Jammu & Kashmir-based Sarveshwar Foods today became the first small and medium enterprise (SME) from the state to make its debut on the capital market by getting listed on the National Stock Exchange.

 The company, which is engaged in the business of processing and marketing of branded and un-branded basmati and non-basmati rice, is the 128th listing on NSE Emerge — the exchange’s platform for SMEs.

-Shares of Sarveshwar Foods closed at Rs 70.05 a piece on Thursday, 17.59 per cent down from its issue price of Rs 85.
+Shares of Sarveshwar Foods closed at Rs 70.05 apiece today, 17.59 per cent down from its issue price of Rs 85.

 “The listing of an SME from Jammu and Kashmir is an important breakthrough for NSE Emerge platform, as it is reflective of our robust market development initiatives, as also the need for small businesses, wherever they are located, to tap more organised form of capital,” NSE chief business development officer Ravi Varanasi told PTI.